I think we all want peace. After all, who in their right mind would crave conflict, war, and anxiety?

 If you’ve paid attention to the presidency over the past 4 years, you’ve probably heard the phrase, “Trust the Plan.”
-Some people wanted to believe that our President would bring Democrat and Deep State criminals to justice.
+Some people wanted to believe that our President would bring Democrat and Deep State criminals to justice, but he didn’t.

-Now, after the fact, those who trust the plan know that their hope was misplaced.
+Now, after the fact, those who “trust the plan” know that they misplaced their hope.
 The country now rests in the hands of our foreign and domestic enemies.